ecoAPM/BenchmarkMockNet/README.md

 | NSubstitute | 3,081.019 ns | 750.531 ns | 496.430 ns | 2,919.888 ns | 528.36 |  109.25 |
 |       Rocks |   345.472 ns | 228.593 ns | 151.200 ns |   254.984 ns |  58.37 |   25.39 |
 |     PCLMock | 1,781.514 ns | 815.947 ns | 539.699 ns | 1,558.300 ns | 301.94 |   71.54 |

+## Building/Running from source

+### Requirements

+- .NET SDK v5.0.400 (or newer)

+### Installation

+1. Run `dotnet restore` to install all dependent libraries and prep for build
+1. Run `dotnet publish -c Release` to build the benchmarks (the `-c Release` flag is important to maximize accuracy)

+### Usage

+1. Once restored and built, run `dotnet bin/Release/net5.0/publish/BenchmarkMockNet.dll` to execute the benchmarks
+2. Benchmarks will take about 5 minutes to run
+3. Results are stored in the `BenchmarkDotNet.Artifacts` directory, in both HTML and Markdown formats